saowaluckssm/test/README.md

       python manage.py migrate

 4. **Ingest a Sample Data File**
     You can now ingest a sample .uff flow file into the system.
-Place the flow file in the appropriate folder, and then run the ingestion command:
+Ensure the flow file (e.g., DTC5259515123502080915D0010.uff) is placed in the appropriate folder, and then run        the ingestion command:

      ```bash
       python manage.py import_d0010 DTC5259515123502080915D0010.uff

+5. **Create a superuser account and log in to the application**

+     ```bash
+      python manage.py createsuperuser
+    # Set up the following information:
+    # Username: 'test_user'
+    # Email address: 'test_user@example.com'
+    # Password: 'testpassword'
+    python manage.py runserver

+6. **View Reading Data**
+    Access the application and view the data by:

+    - Accessing http://127.0.0.1:8000 in your web browser.
+    - Entering your superuser credentials to log in.
+    - Clicking on "Register Readings" on the left side of the screen.
+    - Searching for Meter Serial Number or MPAN using the search field.